boldingd/EclipsePhaseContent/Huygens Metro Area.md

 (Stricly speaking, the thinner material that the domes are made of would provide inadequate protection for morphs without the appropriate biomods; morphs without basic biomods are advised to limite time spent in the domes.)
 The roof of the hab is accessible to residents, and is laid out much like an open, spare park; it also has landing-points for flying cars and helos.

-The city is also surrounded by a extensive field of solar panels – the largest of any of the habitats in the area.
+The city is also surrounded by an extensive field of solar panels – the largest of any of the habitats in the area.
 This is augmented with internal fusion power sources, and substantial power storage.
 Unsurprisingly, Endicott City is a major exporter of power – much of which purchased by Gravel to the north.